 Rick Kaselj: Awesome!
 Let us take a step back.

 What is this big deal about movement?
-Like people move around, or people do exercise, like why should people shift over and start thinking about the movement side of things, they are already moving, they are doing stuff?
+Like people move around or people do exercise, like why should people shift over and start thinking about the movement side of things?
+They are already moving; they are doing stuff.

 Three issues why people squat wrong are:

-I think that when people say “form” it is just thrown around so loosely.
-We are talking about better movement which embodies just really learning how to move your entire body better.
-And like you know we talked about the squat that is an easy example where somebody has a lousy squat during their workout and then somebody right next to them has a great squat in their workout, they do the exact same workout and the exact same reps, whose going to get a better result?
+Sylvia comes from a therapeutic Pilates background, and I come, honestly, from my stack of injuries and then training other people to get past their injuries and then accelerate their performance.
+We are talking about better movement, which embodies learning how to move your entire body better.
+When people say “form,” it is thrown around loosely.
+And, as you know, we talked about the squat.
+That is an easy example: somebody has a lousy squat during their workout, and somebody right next to them has a great squat.
+They do the same workout and the same reps; who are going to get a better result?

-Sylvia Flavela: Can I take that one?
+SylviaFavelaa: Can I take that one?

 Tyler Bramlett: Yeah, I will take that after you.

-Sylvia Flavela: The one that is always messed up is the plank, a four arm plank, a simple plank, that one.
-It is amazing, I have worked with so many people and they will say “Oh, yeah I can do this” and they go down like “I can do this, I have been taught how to do this,” their lower back is arching, their head is in the wrong place.
-It’s frustrating because they will just dive into their back.
-They are like I can hold this but all they are doing is injuring or putting more pressure where it is not needed.
+SylviaFavelaa: The one that is always messed up is the plank, a four-arm plank, a simple one.
+It is amazing, I have worked with so many people, and they will say, “Oh, yeah, I can do this,” and they go down like, “I can do this, I have been taught how to do this,” their lower back is arching, their head is in the wrong place.
+They are like, I can hold this, but all they are doing is injuring or putting more pressure where it is not needed.
+It’s frustrating because they will dive into their back.

-Maybe that would mean going from a plank where your stomach is facing the ground and then rotating around to the part where your body is facing the ceiling and then rotating around back into the plank without ever sacrificing your core integrity.
+Maybe that would mean going from a plank where your stomach is facing the ground and then rotating around to the part where your body is facing the ceiling and then rotating back into the plank without sacrificing your core integrity.

-Tyler Bramlett: Oh that is a great question.
-Would you mind if I jump in at the start there Sylvia?
+Tyler Bramlett: Oh, that is a great question.
+Would you mind if I jump in at the start there, Sylvia?

 Sylvia Favela: Go ahead.

-Where people go wrong with functional training is that they take it to an extreme that is useless, right.
+Where people go wrong with functional training is that they take it to an extreme that is useless, right?
 And so what I do within garage workouts, I do what is called real functional training.

 Realistic exercises are executed with perfect form at a high intensity leaving you with a body that looks good and performs even better.

 Simple things like you are sitting down.
-If you are sitting on a bench watching your kids play, and you try to get up and turn around and grab something, you should be able to easily move other than like Oh and you throw your back out.
-So there are simple movements like that and that is what the flows do, they help you learn to move altogether in transition going from one move to the other.
+If you are sitting on a bench watching your kids play, and you try to get up and turn around and grab something, you should be able to move easily, like, Oh, and you throw your back out.
+So there are simple movements like that, which is what the flows do.
+They help you learn to move all together in transition from one move to the other.
 It’s just about the same thing as what Tyler was saying.
-It’s just realistic moves that you are going to do, not the Barbie rotation.
+It’s just realistic moves that you will do, not the Barbie rotation.
 That was pretty funny.

 Rick Kaselj: We have to look for a YouTube video.

 Tyler Bramlett: I should make you one.
-I will get the sweat band on and everything.
+I will get the sweatband on and everything.

 Okay, that is the end of part 1 of the interview.
-I will be back with part 2, later this week.
+I will be back with part 2 later this week.